vstinner/faulthandler/doc/index.rst

 Installation
 ============

-faulthandler supports Python 2.6, 2.7 and 3.2.
-It may also support Python 2.5
-and 3.1, but these versions are no more officially supported.
+faulthandler supports Python 2.7.
+It may also support Python 2.5, 2.6, 3.1 and 3.2, but these versions are no more officially supported.

 Install faulthandler on Windows using pip
 -----------------------------------------